-If you follow the sequence of the pronunciation sections in Puntos de partida, you will present the essentials of Spanish pronunciation first.
-The finer details of pronunciation are introduced and practiced on the audio program.
-The authors of Puntos de partida believe pronunciation is best studied bit by bit, and that students should not be overwhelmed with more pronunciation details than they easily can handle during the first days of class, although many instructors find a detailed presentation of Spanish pronunciation at the beginning preferable.
+If you follow the sequence in Puntos en breve, you will present the essentials of Spanish pronunciation first.
+The finer details are introduced and practiced on the audio program.
+The authors of Puntos en breve believe pronunciation is best studied bit by bit, and that students should not be overwhelmed with more details than they easily can handle during the first days of class, although many instructors do prefer a detailed presentation of Spanish pronunciation at the beginning.
 If you choose the latter approach, you can cover as many of the pronunciation sections as you wish, in or out of sequence, during the first days of the semester or quarter.